WebAssembly/spec/document/core/exec/numerics.rst

 .. note::
-   Each parameter can be thought of as inducing a family of operations that is fixed to one particular choice by the execution environment.
+   Each parameter can be thought of as inducing a family of operations that is fixed to one particular choice by an implementation.
    The fixed operation itself can still be non-deterministic or partial.

+   Implementations are expexted to either choose the behaviour that is the most efficient on the underlying hardware, or the behaviour of the deterministic profile.

 .. _op-frelaxed_madd: